VelasquezTracy25/velasqueztracy25/README.md

 I'm currently:
 - 🔭  working on website for a national book publisher
 - 🌱  sharpening my Next.js skills for frontend projects
-- 👯  looking to collaborate on fun and interesting porjects
+- 👯  looking to collaborate on fun and interesting projects

 How to reach me:
 - 📫  Email: velasqueztracy25@gmail.com